zdev90/amplify-authenticator/README.md

 yarn install
 ```

-In stall in the project root, `frontend/authenticator`, and `frontend/authenticator-client`.
+Install in the project root, `frontend/auth-app`, `frontend/client-example1` and `frontend/client-example2`.

 ### Set the AWS environmental variables